Spontaneous Eye Tearing: Excessive Tears & Epiphora

 An obstruction of the nasolacrimal duct (a tear duct that ends in the mucous membrane of the nose) is often treated by a procedure called a dacryocystorhinostomy (DCR).
 During the DCR procedure, the obstruction in the duct is bypassed and a new tear duct is created.
 Fortunately, this procedure has a very high rate of success when performed by an experienced eye and facial specialist.

 To effectively treat excessive tearing and epiphora often requires a special understanding of the anatomy and pathophysiology of the eyelid and of the lacrimal (tear) system.
 Fellowship in the American Society of Oculofacial Plastic and Reconstructive Surgery (ASOPRS) indicates that the surgeon has greatest specialized training and expertise in this subspecialty.

-If you have excessive tearing or epiphora, please contact Dr. Kass who is fully trained to treat this problem and has been in practice in Tampa Bay for over 27 years.
+If you have excessive tearing or epiphora, please contact Dr. Kass who is fully trained to treat this problem and has been in practice in St. Petersburg & Clearwater for over 30 years.